-- You may wish to invest in binoculars and/or a hand lens but speak to me before you purchase either. - You may wish to invest in an insulated pad to sit on or a portable stool since we will almost always be outside and one of the cardinal rules of doing natural history is get comfortable! - You may wish to invest in other field guides for the taxa of your choice.
-I will have a list of recommended options on Canvas.
+- You may wish to invest in binoculars and/or a hand lens but speak to me before you purchase either. - You may wish to invest in an insulated pad to sit on or a portable stool since we will frequently be outside and one of the cardinal rules of doing natural history is get comfortable! - You may wish to invest in other field guides for the taxa of your choice.
+Consult with me for a list of recommended options.